barbagroup/snake-repro/README.md

 ---

-The article presentes the full replication study of our previously published findings on bluff-body aerodynamics of flying snakes ([Krishnan et al., 2014](http://scitation.aip.org/content/aip/journal/pof2/26/3/10.1063/1.4866444)).
+The article presents the full replication study of our previously published findings on bluff-body aerodynamics of flying snakes ([Krishnan et al., 2014](http://scitation.aip.org/content/aip/journal/pof2/26/3/10.1063/1.4866444)).

 We used a total of four CFD solvers in the study: